BURTON & SIMKIN

 WHAT YOU NEED TO KNOW

 Under Indiana law, a person who seeks to bring a malpractice claim against a doctor or hospital generally cannot directly file a lawsuit as he would with other types of claims.
 A proposed complaint must first be filed with the Commissioner of the Indiana Department of Insurance.
 The proposed complaint needs to only set out very basic facts regarding the identity of the injured person (plaintiff), the identity of the doctor(s) and/or hospital (defendants), the county in which the events in question occurred, the dates the plaintiff received medical care from the defendant(s), and an allegation that the medical care provided by the defendant(s) to the plaintiff was negligent.
 View a sample complaint form.
 This is the procedure to be followed provided the doctor or hospital is a qualified healthcare provider in the state’s Patient’s Compensation Fund.
-A qualified provider pays a yearly surcharge into the Patient’s Compensation Fund and, in return, the provider and the provider’s insurance company have liability limited to the first $250,000 of a successful malpractice claim.
-The Indiana Department of Insurance, as administrator of the Patient’s Compensation Fund, is then potentially liable for up to an additional $1,000,000.
-The total cap on a claimant’s damages is, thus, $1,250,000.
+A qualified provider pays a yearly surcharge into the Patient’s Compensation Fund and, in return, the provider and the provider’s insurance company have liability limited to the first $500,000 of a successful malpractice claim.
+The Indiana Department of Insurance, as administrator of the Patient’s Compensation Fund, is then potentially liable for up to an additional $1,300,000.
+The total cap on a claimant’s damages is, thus, $1,800,000.
+(These amounts are for acts of malpractice committed after June 30, 2019).

 Once a proposed complaint is filed, the Commissioner of the Department of Insurance then forwards a copy of the proposed complaint to each doctor or hospital named as a defendant and each defendant’s insurance carrier.